-Green Infrastructure is described in Planning Policy Statement 12: Local Spatial Planning, as "a network of multifunctional green space...both new and existing...both rural and urban...which supports the natural and ecological processes...and is integral to the health and quality of life of sustainable communities..."
-This definition is reinforced in Natural England's Green

-Infrastructure Guidance and expanded in Green Infrastructure in Hertfordshire: A Framework.
-We aim to work alongside this emerging planning tool to ensure that our own open spaces support and contribute to this network.

-The East Herts Green Infrastructure Plan (GIP) is a high level plan which identifies further technical and project work which will be needed in the future to deliver green infrastructure.
+- 5.1.5 Green Infrastructure is described in the NPPF 2012 as "a network of multi-functional green space, urban and rural, which is capable of delivering a wide range of environmental and quality of life benefits for local communities." - 5.1.6 This definition is reinforced in Natural England's Green Infrastructure Guidance and expanded in Green Infrastructure in Hertfordshire: A Framework.
+We aim to work alongside this emerging planning tool to ensure that our own open spaces support and contribute to this network. - 5.1.7 The East Herts Green Infrastructure Plan 2011 (GIP) is a high level plan which identifies further technical and project work which will be needed in the future to deliver green infrastructure.
 Among other things the GIP considers opportunities for enhancement and creation of green infrastructure.
-The work we are undertaking to develop a management plan for the green finger reaching out through open spaces from the town centre at Bishop's Stortford is a prime example of where the careful development of our open spaces can support this.
-We will keep close links with the creation of specific projects through the GIP through our work with the Countryside Management Service, the Town Council and the direct involvement of our Landscape Officer as it evolves.
+The work we are undertaking to develop a management plan for the 'green finger' reaching out through parks from the town centre at Bishop's Stortford is a prime example of where the careful development of our open spaces can support this.
+We will keep close links with the creation of specific projects in the GIP through our work with the Countryside Management Service, the Town Council and the other partners as it evolves.

-Priority areas
+5.2 Priority areas

-The Council recognises that parks and open spaces serve different needs and groups.
-The Council aims to deliver quality, accessible services in the areas of:

-- Parks for people

-- Parks for recreation / enjoyment

-- Parks for wildlife / conservation / heritage

-It is important that these three priority areas compliment each other and do not compete.
+- 5.2.1 The Council recognises that parks and open spaces serve different needs and groups.
+The Council aims to deliver quality, accessible services in the areas of: - Parks for people - Parks for recreation / enjoyment - Parks for wildlife / conservation / heritage - 5.2.2 It is important that these three priority areas compliment each other and do not compete.
 The Council is conscious of the tensions that sometimes arise between the role of parks and open spaces as a place for sport and informal recreation and at the same time a place for wildlife and a valuable habitat.
 All these roles will be taken into account and an appropriate balance attained.

-The Council wishes to achieve greater use of parks by those people who find it difficult to take part by providing appropriate information on facilities and improving access.
+- 5.2.3 The Council wishes to achieve greater use of parks by those people who find it difficult to take part by providing appropriate information on facilities and improving access.
 In particular, the vulnerable, people with disabilities and young children.
 According to the 2011 Census, 20.6% in total of East Herts households have at least one person in the household with a long term health problem or disability, (with or without dependent children).
-East Herts also has an ageing population as discussed later.

-The following pages outline the actions that will be taken in the above priority areas and include a summary of the achievements from the previous 5 year period with some examples of how we are able to build upon these successes for the future.
+East Herts also has an ageing population as discussed later. - 5.2.4 The following pages outline the actions that will be taken in the above priority areas and include a summary of the achievements from the previous five year period with some examples of how we are able to build upon these successes for the future.

-Parks for People
+5.3 Parks for People